 This initiative began in 2018 with an open call for organizations.
 We worked closely with an advisory committee of representatives from the Breathe Project, Green Building Alliance, Neighborhood Allies, and Women for a Healthy Environment to select three organizations that had environmental health and advocacy at the heart of their missions.
 Our advisory committee has remained involved throughout our process, sharing resources and providing support and assistance to the initiative’s artists and organizations alike.

-Ultimately, the committee chose organizations with diverse missions and geographical footprints:
+Ultimately, the committee chose organizations with diverse missions and geographical footprints to collaborate with artists:

 - Center for Civic Arts in partnership with Nine Mile Run Watershed Association, both based in Wilkinsburg, build awareness and steward efforts for improved water and air quality in their community and the larger watershed.

-- North Braddock Residents For Our Future, based in North Braddock, PA, seeks to promote community health and clean air while fighting unconventional gas drilling and major source polluters in the Mon Valley.
+- North Braddock Residents For Our Future (NBRFOF), based in North Braddock, PA, seeks to promote community health and clean air while fighting unconventional gas drilling and major source polluters in the Mon Valley.
+NBRFOF is a member of the Breathe Collaborative.

 - Grow Pittsburgh advocates for healthy land and healthy communities by raising awareness of soil health in neighborhoods across the Pittsburgh region.